 Bed and breakfast establishment, subject to the following criteria:

-b.
-That in addition to meeting all parking requirements of section 29-30, there
+2. That in addition to meeting all parking requirements of Section

-e.
-That the establishment shall comply with all applicable adopted city fire
+5. That the establishment shall comply with all applicable adopted

-f.
-That only one wall-mounted sign, not exceeding eight (8) square feet in size,
+6. That only one wall-mounted sign, not exceeding eight (8) square

-g.
-That meals may be served only to residents and overnight guests.
+7. That meals may be served only to residents and overnight

 Dwelling, one-family attached.